owulveryck/blog/content/post/journey-onnx-day2.md

 # Conclusion

 I am glad to be able to read, understand and compute a ONNX model.
 Getting the wrong result is annoying but gives a good challenge.
-Finding where the problem is is not trivial, and debugging a neural network is not easy, but it is a good learning experience to analyse the behavior of the operators in detail..
+Finding where the problem is not trivial, and debugging a neural network is not easy, but it is a good learning experience to analyze the behavior of the operators in detail.
 I have started to implement unit tests for each operator I need in the MNIST model.

 More recently, I have noticed that the ONNX repository was [full of simple test cases made to evaluate the backends](https://github.com/onnx/onnx/tree/master/onnx/backend/test/data/node).
 This is the next step to implement into the decoding package

-If you are interested in testing or contributing, I have setup a repository where you will find the sources and the MNIST example (that you can run with `go test`).
+If you are interested in testing or contributing, I have set up a repository where you will find the sources and the MNIST example (that you can run with `go test`).
 This repository is really a work in progress, and I will not provide (for now) any support around it.

 [https://github.com/owulveryck/gorgonnx](https://github.com/owulveryck/gorgonnx)